rust-lang-nursery/rust-cookbook/src/encoding/complex/json.md

-[ex-json-value]: #ex-json-value
-<a name="ex-json-value"></a>
 ## Serialize and deserialize unstructured JSON

 [![serde-json-badge]][serde-json] [![cat-encoding-badge]][cat-encoding]

-The [`serde_json`] crate provides a [`from_str`] function to parse a `&str` of JSON into a type of the caller's choice.
+The [`serde_json`] crate provides a [`from_str`] function to parse a `&str` of JSON.

 Unstructured JSON can be parsed into a universal [`serde_json::Value`] type that is able to represent any valid JSON data.

-The example below shows a `&str` of JSON being parsed and then compared to what we expect the parsed value to be.
+The example below shows a `&str` of JSON being parsed.
 The expected value is declared using the [`json!`] macro.

 ```rust
 # #[macro_use]